-Kids or Infants* or Babies* more than 3+ months old, may similarly react to high altitude as an adult.
+Kids or Infants* or Babies* more than 3+ months old may similarly react to high altitude as an adult.
 They have similar tolerance to high altitude.
-It is because as per medical advice after three months all the organs, including lungs, which helps in the respiration, are grown of the normally born healthy babies.
-But the case is different for premature babies or babies with some health problems .
+It is because, as per medical advice, after three months, all the organs, including lungs, which helps in the respiration, are grown of the normally born healthy babies.
+But the case is different for premature babies or babies with some health problems.

-Always keep in mind that it will be difficult to identify signs of AMS in babies* or infants* or kids less than five years old due to lack communication.
+Always keep in mind that it will be difficult to identify signs of AMS in babies* or infants* or kids less than five years old due to lack of communication.
 Hence, you need to be vigilant of your baby’s or kid’s behavior all the time while traveling to Ladakh or other high altitude places.

 Although the guidelines or tips for acclimatization mentioned in the article Acute Mountain Sickness and Importance of Acclimatization are applicable for kids or infants* as well but in addition, you can further follow below guidelines when traveling to Ladakh with infants* and children.

 Tips for Traveling to Leh Ladakh with Kids or Infants* or Babies*

 Let us look at some of the important tips for traveling to Ladakh with babies or children.

 When visiting Ladakh with children, you must ascend or gain altitude slowly to allow proper acclimatization.
 For example, while going to Rohtang Pass (3990 Mtrs), you can have proper acclimatization by staying one or more days at Manali and then one or more days at Solang Valley as well before visiting Rohtang Pass and further regions of Lahaul and Spiti Valleys.